konyalioglu/ciconia-trim-analysis/README.md

 In a variety of engineering research, determining aircraft steady-state flight conditions or trimmed states is of great importance.
 Usually, trim points are used to derive linear models.
 Linearization is performed around those trim states.

 In general, trim analysis is defined as an optimization problem.
-The state vector for the trim states is defined as two different parts, which are dynamic and kinematic as shown in equations (4.79) and (4.80).
+The state vector for the trim states is defined as two different parts, which are dynamic and kinematic as shown in

 $$
 \mathbf{x_d} = \left( u, v, w, p, q, r \right)^T